Podcast: Download

 So what do you say?

-Are you feeling enlightened on the issues that underly memory loss induced by anxiety?
+Are you feeling enlightened on the potential issues that might underly your memory loss induced by anxiety?

-Please take good care around this issue and please keep me posted on your progress with this critical issue.
+Please take good care around this issue and feel free to keep me posted on your progress with this critical issue.